solita/solita.github.com/_posts/2020-10-30-developer-survey-2020.md

 ## Languages we would like to use
 ![Languages we would like to use](/img/developer-survey-2020/would_like_to_use_languages.png)

+The answers to this question tells us several things.
+First, it tells us that for widely already used languages there is still interest in continuing to use them.
+Second, the answers can tell us that there's even more interest in some languages, so their usage could still grow in the future.
+Third, for languages that are not yet widely used, the answers tell us what languages we could be potentially be using in the future.

+Kotlin was the most wanted language here, with 29% of the respondents saying they would like to use Kotlin in the future.
+As such, people using Kotlin currently seem to want to continue using it and others would like to start using it.
+As such, Kotlin seems like a good choice for future projects.

+Clojure came third, with 22% wanting to work with it in future.
+TypeScript came third with 18%.
+With TypeScript usage having increased a lot in two years, the interest is still growing.

+For languages not currently in wide use, Rust was a clear winner, with 8% of respondents wanting to use it.
+With appropriate projects, we could very well see Rust move to the used languages category for the next survey.

 ## Frontend libraries and frameworks
 ![Frontend frameworks](/img/developer-survey-2020/frontend_frameworks_and_libraries.png)